microsoft/verona/src/mlir/passes.md

 This minimises the size and complexity of the vtables and improve runtime performance avoiding unnecessary indirect calls.

+### IR state afterwards

+At this stage, all static calls should have moved to a direct `std.call` to named (and possibly mangled) names that exist as functions in the IR, with the appropriate lexical context (module name, etc).

 ## Virtual table colouring